ZheC/Realtime_Multi-Person_Pose_Estimation/README.md

 - Network Architecture
 ![Teaser?](https://github.com/ZheC/Multi-Person-Pose-Estimation/blob/master/readme/arch.png)
+- Use our modified caffe: [caffe_train](https://github.com/CMU-Perceptual-Computing-Lab/caffe_train).
+It will be merged with caffe_rtpose (for testing) soon.

+### Usage
+- Run `cd training; python setLayers.py --exp 1` to generate the prototxt and shell file for training.
+- Download our generated LMDB for the COCO dataset (189GB file): `get_lmdb.sh`
-- Code will be released soon!
+- Code for generating the LMDB file will be released soon!

 ## Related repository
 CVPR'16, [Convolutional Pose Machines](https://github.com/shihenw/convolutional-pose-machines-release)